 The building is also a public gathering place.
 Our atrium and rooftop terrace are open to the public and well used as informal meeting places.

-Our landmark green building annually hosts over 500 events and has seen 5 million visitors since our doors opened in 2001.
+Every year, the Natural Capital Center hosts more than 500 events and has seen five million visitors since our doors opened in 2001.

 We host tours by appointment.
 Come visit!